Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Analysis of enforced local orbits on branches

 \begin{proof} There are five local configurations on the 1-star $v+u$ with center $v$ where $v$ blinks such that $u$ is not opposite to $v$.
 The above digraph shows every possible transition between such five non-opposite local configurations.
 For the edge weights, note that since $v$ is the only neighbor of the leaf $u$, once $v$ blinks, $u$ maintains its phase until the next blink of $v$.
 This determines the blinking gap of $v$ during each transition in the above digraph modulo $6$.

-\qquad For example, consider the transition $d\rightarrow e$ in Figure \ref{localdynamicswithleaf}, which is shown in Figure \ref{leaf_transition_ex}.
+For example, consider the transition $d\rightarrow e$ in Figure \ref{localdynamicswithleaf}, which is shown in Figure \ref{leaf_transition_ex}.

-Since the center pulls the leaf initially, the phase of leaf moves one step clockwise after the first iteration.
+Since the center pulls the leaf initially, the phase of the leaf moves one step clockwise after the first iteration.
 Now the leaf does not move until the next blink of the center, so to get the bottom left local configuration in Figure 16, the center must be at the top of the hexagon by the time it blinks again for the first time.
-Hence looking that the initial and terminal phase of the activator, we conclude that the blinking gap of $v$ during this transition is $9$ modulo $6$.
-Other edge weights are determined in similar way.
+Hence looking that the initial and terminal phases of the activator, we conclude that the blinking gap of $v$ during this transition is $9$ modulo $6$.
+Other edge weights are determined in a similar way.
 This shows the assertion. \end{proof}

-\qquad Next, we analyze forced local dynamics on branches.
-In \cite{lyu2015synchronization} Lemma 3.2, we showed that 1-branches eventually gets small branch width and contradicts the minimality by Lemma \ref{branchwidthlemma}.
-Hence $T$ does not have a 1-branch.
-Moreover, if $B$ is any $k$-branch in $T$, then all the $k$ leaves there should maintain distinct colors for all times, since otherwise we can delete some leaves and restrict the dynamics on $T$ on a proper subtree, which contradicts the minimality.
+Next, we analyze forced local dynamics on branches.
+By Lemma \ref{lem:branchwidth}, if the $T$ has a $r$-branch $B$ and if the dynamic on $T$ does not restrict on $T-B$, then the branch width of $B$ must maintain a value $\ge 2$.
+This will enforce the root $v$ of the branch $B$ to blink at particular instances.
 The following proposition gives how the blinking sequence of a vertex $v$ is restricted if it has multiple leaves, which includes the case when $v$ is a center of a branch in $T$.
 Its proof is given at the end of this section.

-\begin{customprop}{4.3} Let $(T,X_{0})$ be as before.
+\begin{prop}[Local dynamics of 6-color FCA on a branch] Let $(T,X_{0})$ be as before.
 Suppose $T$ has a $k$-star $S$ for $k\ge 2$ with center $v$.
-Then we have the followings: \begin{description}[noitemsep] \item{(i)} The induced local dynamics on $S$ is given by one of the four digraphs in Figure \ref{starorbit_fig}.
+Then we have the following: \begin{description}[noitemsep] \item{\eqref{I}} The induced local dynamics on $S$ is given by one of the four digraphs in Figure \ref{starorbit_fig}.
 In particular, the blinking sequence of $v$ is given by $(a_{i}+6k_{i})_{i\ge 1}$ where $(a_{i})_{i\ge 1}$ is generated by the digraph in Figure \ref{starorbit_fig} and $(k_{i})_{i}$ is some sequence of non-negative integers which depend on the dynamics.

 \item{(ii)} If $S=T_{v}$ is a branch, then the induced local dynamics on $T_{v}$ only uses the five shaded local configuration in Figure \ref{starorbit_fig}.

 \item{(iii)} If $S=T_{v}$ has local dynamics given by Figure \ref{starorbit_fig} (a), (b), or (c), then it is open and of type (a), (b), or fractal of type 10/9, respectively. \end{description}